Krakow Tours

 What was the best known extermination camp in Europe, today is a museum that remembers the horrors of Nazism and seeks that the memory of the victims does not fall into oblivion.
 This tour includes round trip transfer from your hotel in Krakow, entrance to the complex and the services of an expert guide.

 Although Auschwitz is referred to as a single concentration camp, it is actually three different camps, the best known being Auschwitz-Birkenau.
-On this tour you will see all three camps including the remains of the crematorium, the letters written by some of the prisoners during their stay there and the "camp" where the prisoners lived.
+On this tour you will see all three camps including the remains of the crematorium, the letters that some prisoners wrote during their stay there and the "camp" where the prisoners lived.

 Although this tour can be done individually, doing it with an expert guide is essential to immerse yourself in the history.
-In this article about Auschwitz Day Trips from Krakow you have more details to organize your visit.
+In this article about Auschwitz Day Trips from Krakow more details on how to organize your visit.

 When I heard about this excursion to the Wieliczka salt mines from Krakow I was also surprised and wondered if it was really worth it.
 However, after doing it I can say that I was pleasantly surprised as I discovered what is one of the most fascinating Polish monuments.